eraofchaos/eraofchaos.github.io/units/Devil.md

 ---
 title: "Devil"
 permalink: /units/Devil/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Devil.
+Devil Units.
+Arch Devil.
 Era of Chaos The Devil is the leader of the Inferno.
 He can battle at any pace, and even teleport and attack enemies in the back row"
 unitID: 507
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Devil"
 toc: true